BraCR10/Island_survivors_game/README.md

 # Island Survivors Game
+This game was developed as project 1 of the object oriented programming course at the Instituto Tecnológico de Costa Rica (TEC).

 Welcome to the **Island Survivors Game** repository! 🌴
 This project is a survival game developed in **Java** using object-oriented programming (OOP).
 Players must survive on an island, facing challenges such as animal attacks, storms, and the need to build shelters for protection.